auto-, aut-

 3. Vomiting induced by autosuggeston, as observed in certain mental patients.

-Etymology: from 1340, "authoritative", from Old French autentique, from Medieval Latin authenticus, from Greek authentikos "original, genuine, principal".
-Authentic was something that had the authority of its original creator.
+2. Etymology: from 1340, "authoritative", from Old French autentique, from Medieval Latin authenticus, from Greek authentikosl "original oe genuine."

 Originally from Greek authentikos, it was a derivative of the noun authentes, "doer, master", which was formed from autos, "self" and the base -hentes, "worker, doer, being".